 - 462. Administration of Athletic Training Programs.
 Credit 3 hours.
-Prerequisites: Formal acceptance into the athletic training curriculum and ATHT 382.
-A course designed to provide the athletic training student with competencies needed to plan, coordinate and supervise administrative components of an athletic training organization including those pertaining to health care, financial, personnel and facilities management, and public relations. - 466.
+Prerequisites: Formal acceptance into the athletic training curriculum and ATHT 333.
+A course designed to provide the athletic training student with competencies needed to plan, coordinate and supervise administrative components of an athletic training organization including those pertaining to health care, financial, personnel and facilities management, and public relations.
+This course will also include the aspects of professional development and responsibility of a Certified Athletic Trainer. - 466.
 Medical Aspects of Sports Related Injuries/Illnesses II.
 Credit 3 hours.
 Prerequisites: Formal acceptance into the athletic training curriculum and NURS 233, ZOO 250/252, and ZOO 251/253.
 Focuses on the identification and treatment of medical conditions of the nervous, urinary, endocrine, and reproductive systems associated with the physically active individual.
 Emphasis is placed on the role the athletic trainer has in the assessment and treatment of these conditions as directed by a team physician. - 469.
 Sports Injury Management III.
 Credit 3 hours.
 Prerequisites: Formal acceptance into the athletic training curriculum and concurrent enrolment in ATLB 468.
 A systematic examination of the fundamental principles and concepts of athletic training.
 Includes the opportunity to develop knowledge in the prevention, assessment and rehabilitation of athletic injuries of the shoulder, upper arm, elbow, forearm, wrist and hand. - 471.
 Sports Injury Management IV.
 Credit 2 hours.
 Prerequisites: Formal acceptance into the athletic training curriculum and concurrent enrolment in ATLB 470.
 A systematic examination of the fundamental principles and concepts of athletic training.
 Includes the opportunity to develop knowledge and skills in the prevention, assessment and rehabilitation of athletic injuries of the spine.